-Negative results were reported for these chemicals in the following in vitro genotoxicity studies (OECD 2009; REACH n.d.-c):
+Negative results were reported for these chemicals in the following GLP compliant in vitro genotoxicity studies (ECHA 2025; OECD 2009; REACH n.d.-c):

-- in a bacterial reverse mutation assay (OECD TG 471) with vinyltris(MEKO)silane in Salmonella typhimurium TA 98, TA 100, TA 1535 and TA 1537 and Escherichia coli WP2 uvrA with and without metabolic activation at concentrations up to 5,000 μg/plate - in a bacterial reverse mutation assay (OECD TG 471) with phenyltris(MEKO)silane in S. typhimurium TA 1535, TA 1537, TA 98 and TA 100 and E. coli WP2 uvrA with and without metabolic activation at concentrations up to 5,000 μg/plate - in an in vitro mammalian chromosome aberration assay (OECD TG 473) with methyltris(MEKO)silane in Chinese hamster ovary cells with and without metabolic activation at concentrations up to 3,105 μg/mL - in an in vitro mammalian chromosome aberration assay (OECD TG 473) with phenyltris(MEKO)silane in human blood lymphocytes with and without metabolic activation at concentrations up to 1,600 μg/mL.
+- in bacterial reverse mutation assays (OECD TG 471) with vinyltris(MEKO)silane, methyltris(MEKO)silane and phenyltris(MEKO)silane in Salmonella typhimurium strains TA 98, TA 100, TA 1535 and TA 1537 and Escherichia coli WP2 uvrA with and without metabolic activation at concentrations up to 5000 μg/plate - in a bacterial reverse mutation assay (conducted similarly to OECD TG 471) with methyltris(MEKO)silane in S. typhimurium TA 98, TA 100, TA 1535, TA 1537 and TA 1538 with and without metabolic activation at concentrations up to 500 μg/plate - in an in vitro mammalian chromosome aberration assay (OECD TG 473) with methyltris(MEKO)silane in Chinese hamster ovary (CHO-K1) cells with and without metabolic activation at concentrations up to 3015 μg/mL - in an in vitro mammalian chromosome aberration assay (OECD TG 473) with phenyltris(MEKO)silane in human blood lymphocytes with and without metabolic activation at concentrations up to 1600 μg/mL - in a mammalian gene mutation assay (OECD TG 476) with methyltris(MEKO)silane in mouse lymphoma L5178Y cells with and without metabolic activation at concentrations up to 10 mM/plate.

-A positive result was reported in an in vitro mammalian chromosome aberration assay (OECD TG 473) with vinyltris(MEKO)silane in Chinese hamster ovary cells with and without metabolic activation at concentrations up to 3,140 μg/mL (OECD 2009).
+A positive result was reported in an in vitro mammalian chromosome aberration assay (OECD TG 473) with vinyltris(MEKO)silane in Chinese hamster ovary cells with and without metabolic activation at concentrations up to 3140 μg/mL (OECD 2009).